 If you aren’t a U.S. citizen you need to tell the United States Citizenship & Immigration Service (USCIS) where you are living.
 You have to tell them within 10 days every time you move or change your address.

 U.S. citizens and non-citizens who “sponsor” an immigrant in the U.S. by signing an “affidavit of support” must also tell USCIS when their address changes.
 Sponsors have to report address changes within 30 days.

 To file online, go to the USCIS website www.uscis.gov/AR-11.
 The link to do a change of address online is on this page.
-Also make sure you click the “change of address information” link and read the USCIS instructions on change of address.
+Also make sure you click the “Change of Address” link and read the USCIS instructions on change of address.
 Make sure you print out the verification page when you are done.
 This helps you prove you told USCIS about your new address.

 It can take USCIS 3-4 weeks to update your address in your file.
 For an urgent, last-minute change of address, it’s best to do it by phone.

 Note: The process and address for filing a change of address is different if your case involves:

 an I-751 waiver based on domestic violence/abuse.

 The process is different for these cases even if you became an LPR or if you apply for naturalization to become a citizen (Form N-400).

 After you fill it in, make a copy for your records.
 It is a good idea to send the form by certified mail, and ask for a return receipt.
 The post office can tell you how to do this.
 That way, you will know when the USCIS gets it, and you can prove that you sent it if you need to.